Rational-Link/Chainlink-External-Adapters-Template/README.md

 ├── tsconfig.json
 └── README.md
 ```

 ---

----

 ## Request Structure
-The External Adapter expects a JSON payload with the following format via an example using https://en.wikipedia.org/:
+The External Adapter is designed to receive a JSON payload in the following format.
+The example below demonstrates a request using Wikipedia as the data source:
 ```json
 {
   "id": "12345",